#TomBrady And #GiseleBundchen Prepare For Tonight's #MetGala

 In other Tom Brady news, the NFL star and his wife also stepped out in New York City over the weekend for am exclusive dinner date.
 As E!
 News revealed to readers on May 1, the couple, who are serving as two of the 2017 Met Gala’s hosts, opted for matching black blazers over white T-shirts with black pants during their outing.

 As E!
-News also revealed, the theme for Monday night’s event is Rei Kawakubo/Comme des Garçons and the focus of the exhibition will examine the “Art of the In-Between.”
+News also revealed, the theme for Monday night’s event is Rei Kawakubo/Comme des Garçons, and the focus of the exhibition will examine the “Art of the In-Between.”

 [Featured Image by Stephen Lovekin/Getty Images]